“Arising/Passing”, Victoria McConnell © Henryk Wiffenbach

 On Seeing Dance Outside the Scene

-Victora McConnell, Joshua Tennet, and Alexander Windner Liebermann take their improvising trio to Escheschloraque’s no-rules stage.
+Victoria McConnell, Joshua Tennent, and Alexander Windner Lieberman take their improvising trio to Escheschloraque’s no-rules stage.

 Squeezed in eccentrically behind the Anne Frank Zentrum, an ice cream shop, a comic bookstore, and a few other bars in Mitte’s Hackesche Höfe lies Escheschloraque.
 Known to many a local and tourist alike (if fewer a dance critic), Escheschloraque is a bar in the most typical sense of the word: hard acoustic, uneven wooden floor, red lighting, and a loudly friendly but watchful front doorman.
 They are expecting me on the guest list, and welcome me with a stamp and a wifi password, and as I wait outside on the picnic tables surrounded by American tourists betting on what the night’s show will be like, a young woman approaches me and asks me if there is anything I need to know.